0xProject/0x-protocol-specification/v2/v2-specification.md

 ```

 `v`, `r`, and `s` are encoded in the signature byte array using the same scheme as [EIP712 signatures](#EIP712).

-### Caller

-This signature type will consider the signer to be the sender of the current message call (i.e `msg.sender`).

 ### Wallet